Platform.sh User Documentation

 When you use the Let’s Encrypt TLS certificates provided by Platform.sh, the following limitations apply.

-Let’s Encrypt allows a maximum of 100 hostnames per certificate and 64 characters per hostname.
+Let’s Encrypt allows a maximum of 100 hostnames per certificate.
 You can have 1 Let’s Encrypt certificate for each of your environments.
 If you define both a {default} and a www.{default} route for each domain you use, you can add up to 50 hostnames.
 Going over this limitation results in a warning on deploy and no new TLS certificates are issued.

 If you need more hostnames, you can obtain additional certificates or a wildcard certificate from a third-party issuer.
 Alternatively, consider splitting your project up into multiple Platform.sh projects.